mpietrowicz/FluentMigrator.Generator/README.md

 # FluentMigrator.Generator

-## tool for generating migration fro FluentMigrations
+## migration generation tool for FluentMigrations
 - command  : fluentgenerate nameofmigration
 - creates a new directory in the current execution path named `Migrations`